 Before Greenbelt Land Trust was actually founded as a nonprofit organization in 1989, dedicated community citizens (led by founders Charlie Ross and Meg Campbell) established partnerships with landowners, Benton County, and the City of Corvallis, to begin strategizing on collaborative plans for land protection in Benton County.
 These collaborations led to the Chip Ross Park system (1979) and the first acquisition by Greenbelt Land Trust at Bald Hill Natural Area in 1990.

 Under the leadership of a dedicated Board of Directors, Greenbelt Land Trust quickly grew within its first decade, accomplishing renowned community projects including the protection of Fitton Green Natural Area (named after founder Elsie Fitton Ross).
-With the hire of the first full-time Staff member in 1996, the Trust moved from meeting in living rooms and kitchens, to a dedicated office space near downtown Corvallis.
-In 2000 Greenbelt Land Trust lent its support to run an Open Space Bond Measure in Corvallis, which ultimately passed in 2002 and culminated in the permanent protection of 5 key properties for our community.
+With the hire of the first full-time Staff member in 1996, the Trust moved from meeting in living rooms and kitchens to dedicated office space near downtown Corvallis.
+In 2000 Greenbelt Land Trust lent its support to run an Open Space Bond Measure in Corvallis, which culminated in the permanent protection of 5 key properties for our community.

-With a Staff of eight in 2016, Greenbelt Land Trust has evolved into a professional leader in state and regional conservation.
+With a staff of nine, Greenbelt Land Trust has evolved into a professional leader in state and regional conservation.
 Having developed close relationships with funders and our community, the last five years have witnessed an unprecedented growth curve for the organization.
-Major acquisitions include a suite of Willamette River floodplain properties (Little Willamette, Willamette Bluffs, Horseshoe Lake, and Harkens Lake) a prairie and wetland acquisition along Evergreen Creek, and the incredible purchase of Bald Hill Farm in 2013 after a momentous three year campaign to purchase the property.
-This 587 acre property is a flagship landscape for Greenbelt and for everyone in our community.
+Major acquisitions include a suite of Willamette River floodplain properties (Little Willamette, Willamette Bluffs, Horseshoe Lake, and Harkens Lake) a prairie and wetland acquisition along Evergreen Creek and the incredible purchase of Bald Hill Farm in 2013 after a momentous three-year campaign to purchase the property.
+This 587-acre property is a flagship landscape for Greenbelt and for everyone in our community.
 Learn more about our work along the Willamette River or Bald Hill Farm.